 This time of year, a whole lotta goal setting and planning goes on – especially in business.
 You know, refining your business vision, planning your marketing efforts, that kind of thing.
 So how do you get your dreams and schemes down – digitally or with ‘old skool’ pen ‘n’ paper?

 Me, I’m into planners.
 Yes, I am.
 In this digital age, I still prefer the idea and feel of print diaries – not very environmentally friendly, I know.
-But for me, it’s faster to open my planner and scribble a reminder than it is to wake my phone up, tap on the calendar app, select the day, press the add button and type in the reminder, then hit ‘save’.
+But I’m an impatient wench and for me, it’s faster to open my planner and scribble a reminder than it is to wake my phone up, tap on the calendar app, select the day, press the add button and type in the reminder, then hit ‘save’.
+Too.
+Many.
+Steps.

 I also discovered it was harder to find a planner that met my needs than I first realised.
 They were either too dull, corporate and basic, or too frou-frou and fraught with pressure, with all those inspirational, aspirational quotes and sections to fill in.
 You really want me to log how many glasses of water I drink EVERY day??
 Or find time to think of something to be grateful for EVERY day?
 Life just ain’t like that.
 Not mine, at least.

-So, like most people who can’t find something that fits the bill, I designed my own.
-And I’m pretty happy with the result.
-It’s simple, colourful, has some scope for goal setting and reflection, but it’s ultimately realistic.
+So, like most people who can’t find something that fits the bill, one year I designed my own.
+And I was pretty happy with the result.
+It was simple, colourful, with scope for goal setting and reflection, but ultimately – realistic.